noice-com/developer-assignment/README.md

 ## Assignments

-There are three different types of assigments which you are only going to need to implement one depending on which type of role you where interviewed for.
+There are three different types of assigments which you are only going to need to implement one depending on which type of role you are applying for.

 - [Backend](#Backend)
 - [Frontend](#Frontend)